‘The Sims 4’ Vampire Powers Include Mind Control, Bat Form, And More

 Weaknesses like having to sleep in a coffin or normal food making them sick are a few examples of the drawbacks to being a vampire in The Sims 4.
 In some cases, weaknesses even contribute to shaping a different kind of vampire.
 For instance, vampires seek out Plasma to sustain themselves.
 They can seek out other Sims to get their fix, but “weak-willed” vampires will have to drink from the Plasma fruit as a peaceful alternative.

 Drinking from the Plasma fruit is part of the Guilty Drinker weakness in the Vampire Power table, but is merely a choice determined by the immortal.
 Other weaknesses can make a vampire’s everyday life a little more difficult.
-Thin-skinned vampires will not like being in the sun too long while those afflicted with Uncontrollable Hissing might embarrass themselves as parties with hissing fits.
+Thin-skinned vampires will not like being in the sun too long while those afflicted with Uncontrollable Hissing might embarrass themselves at parties with hissing fits.

 Dealing with a few weaknesses is a small price to pay for power, though.
 Vampire Sims can use Command to make other Sims do their bidding.
 Forcing other Sims to clean the house or do other chores is one way to use Command.
 Of course, vampires can also use their Vampiric Charm to get their way making it easy to feed on other Sims or maybe even turn them into a vampire.